BearWithAFez/Learning-Python/README.md

 Simple game that is supposed to resemble a blackjack-esque game.
 Get as close to 21 without going over it.

+## Chapter 2: Strings en collecties

+### Choice helper

+Helps the user decide what of all inputs to pick.

 # Contact

 Feel free to contact me if anything comes up.